sidharthachatterjee/forcing-trailing-slashes/README.md

 We add a trailing slash and redirect the request.

-For requests to URLs that include a trailing slash, we opt out of the default behaviour (which strips them) and serve the page as is.

 ## Usage

 Copy the `public/_worker.js` file into your project's build output directory and it should work as is.